Stay Cyber Safe

 Different Types of Fraud

 Fishing and Phishing are not all that dissimilar; you throw a line out and hope something bites.
 Cybercriminals are Phishing all the time, making hundreds if not thousands of attempts to Phish for information.
 In most of the scams, fraudsters have bits of information such as your name and date of birth.
-They use this to Phish for more secure information such as your social security number, credit card number or usernames and passwords.
+They use this to Phish for more secure information such as your social security number, credit card number, or usernames and passwords.
 They also phish for access to your systems.
 Once they have enough information or access to your systems, it becomes possible for them to conduct multiple types of crime.

-Vishing is a practice of using the telephone to gain access to personal and financial data.
+Vishing is the practice of using the telephone to gain access to personal and financial data.
 In most Vishing scams fraudsters use trusted business or personal names to gain access to sensitive data.
 They do this by “spoofing” or masking the real phone number they are calling from to one that is trusted.
 They may also portray themselves as law enforcement or some other authority, allowing them to threaten actions if fines or other monies are not paid, or information is not given.

 A form of phishing, smishing is when someone tries to trick you into giving them your private information via a text or SMS message.
 Smishing is becoming an emerging and growing threat in the world of online security.